tcdi/postgrestd/README.md

 ## Key Features

-The goal of the library is to prevent code from accessing
+The goal of this fork is to prevent Safe Rust code from accessing

   * file handle operations
   * internals of the postgres process